ablanco1950/SUSY_WEIGHTED_V1/README.md

 Functioning:

-Once the .jar and .bat files have been downloaded to a directory and assuming that SUSY.csv is in the c: directory, PrepareSusyWeighted_v1_0.bat is executed which creates a version of SUSY.csv valued with the name SusyWeighted78PercentHits.txt.
+Once the .jar and .bat files have been downloaded to a directory and assuming that SUSY.csv is in the C: directory, PrepareSusyWeighted_NaiveBayes_v1_0.bat is executed which creates a version of SUSY.csv valued with the name SusyWeighted78PercentHits.txt.

 This file serves as input to the AssignClassWithSusyWeighted_v1.bat procedure, which uses C: SUSY.csv. as test file